Aschwinvo/deep-reinforcement-learning/README.md

 Place the file in the DRLND GitHub repository and unzip (or decompress) the file.

-8. Follow the instructions in `Deep_Q_Network_Solution` to get started with training a DQN agent or watch it play!
+8. Follow the instructions in the notebook `Deep_Q_Network_Solution` to get started with training a DQN agent or watch it play!

 ## (Optional) Challenge: Learning from Pixels